-We’re striving to meet all stakeholders to describe the HSRL scheme and understand how we can work together to share the benefits with communities and businesses
+We’re striving to meet all stakeholders to describe the HSRL scheme and work together to make the new rail link happen

 Dear Secretary of State,